Pupil Voice and Pupil Action Groups

 PUPIL LEADERSHIP TEAM

 Sugar Hill Rota Kids will soon be working hard supporting the work of Newton Aycliffe Rotary Club.
-Rota Kids are Year 4 pupils and they have been appointed following completing an application form.
+Rota Kids are Year 5 pupils and they have been appointed following completing an application form.
 Just like applying for a real job!
-They will be attending an after school club on a Thursday Autumn Term (2) with Mrs Forster doing lots of different activities to raise money for charities.
+They will be doing lots of different activities to raise money for charities.

 YEAR 5 MINI POLICE

-We are delighted to inform you our 2021-22 Year 5 Mini Police will soon be taking their roles and responsibilities seriously and making a difference supporting other pupils across school.
-Mini-Police have been appointed and will be receiving their training at an after school club on a Thursday night during Autumn Term (2) run by Mrs Legge.
-The police will be popping into the sessions if their busy schedules allow!
+We are delighted to inform you our 2022-2023 Year 5 Mini Police will soon be taking their roles and responsibilities seriously and making a difference supporting other pupils across school.

 The Mini-Police project engages with children aged 9-11 years in a fun and interactive way, with the emphasis being that the children have fun whilst learning about the police.